Connecticut hospital employee tests positive for coronavirus

 The female employee lives in Westchester County, NY and has self-quarantined.
 Officials believe the patient was infected in New York.

-Officials are trying to locate anyone the patient came in contact with.
+Officials are trying to locate anyone the patient came in contact with, but said she worked in a isolated area of Danbury Hospital.

+She became aware that she came in contact with someone who tested positive for coronavirus and was placed on leave.

 Other employees who came in contact with the woman has been placed on furlough from the hospital.